masum-abid/masum-abid/README.md

 - 👋 Hi, I’m @masum-abid
-- 👀 I’m interested in Software Qaulity Assurance
+- 👀 I’m interested in Software Qaulity Assurance and Data Analytics
-- 🌱 I’m currently learning Test Automation
+- 🌱 I’m currently studying Health and Medical Data Analytics
-- 💞️ I’m looking to collaborate on software testing projects
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/mmabid/)

 <!---